Pylons/hypatia/docs/install.rst

 You will need `Python <http://python.org>`_ version 2.4 or better to run :mod:`repoze.catalog`.
 Development of :mod:`repoze.catalog` is done primarily under Python 2.4, so that version is recommended.
-:mod:`repoze.bfg` does *not* run under any version of Python before 2.4, and does *not* run under Python 3.X.
+:mod:`repoze.catalog` does *not* run under any version of Python before 2.4, and does *not* run under Python 3.X.

 .. warning:: To succesfully install :mod:`repoze.catalog`, you will an environment capable of compiling Python C code.
 See the